-Leo E. Manzer is CEO of Catalytic Insights LLC, a company he founded to assist small and large companies with the discovery, development and commercialization of catalytic processes.
+Leo E. Manzer is President and CEO of Catalytic Insights LLC, a company he founded to assist small and large companies with the discovery, development and commercialization of catalytic processes.
 Most of his consulting is on the use of catalytic technology for the conversion of biomass to renewable fuels and chemicals.
 His clients include some of the largest venture-capital funded companies in the biomass area and a number of startup companies.
 Dr. Manzer is on the Scientific Advisory Board of several companies.

 More about the Founder and CEO:

 Leo E. Manzer retired as a DuPont Fellow in the company's Central Science and Engineering Laboratories at the Experimental Station in Wilmington, Delaware, USA.
 As a DuPont Fellow, Dr. Manzer achieved the company's highest level of professional recognition for scientists.
 Upon his retirement in 2005, he was one of 15 company scientists and engineers to hold the title of DuPont Fellow.